This site requires a more recent version of Adobe Flash Player to function properly.

-Before the great recession of 2008, company operated restaurants were on a declining trend due to company's shift to franchised restaurants.
+Before the great recession of 2008, company operated restaurants were on a declining trend due to companies shifting to franchised restaurants.
 However, the last three years have seen company-operated restaurants rising mainly on account of Chinese expansion.
-In 2012, McDonald's had 6598 restaurants globally which were company-operated.
+In 2012, McDonald's had 6,598 restaurants globally which were company-operated.
 This figure increased to 6,738 by the end of 2013.
 In 2014, the company closed net 24 company-operated restaurants, to take the total count to 6,714.
 In 2015, the company accelerated the conversion of its company-operated restaurants, and closed a net 270 restaurants, taking the total count to 6,444.
 In 2016, the re-franchising continued, resulting in 5,669 restaurants at the end of the year.

 Most McDonald's restaurants in China are company-operated.
-Going forward, we expect the number of company-operated restaurants to increase to around 7,300 by the end of our forecast period.
+Going forward, we expect the number of company-operated restaurants to remain around 4,800 by the end of our forecast period.